luchofranq/vacation-manager/README.md

 - **Styling**: Custom CSS
 - **Development Tools**: GitHub Pages for deployment, Vite for building and packaging.

-## Live Demo

-You can view the live application [here](https://luchofranq.github.io/vacation-manager/).

 ## Installation

 To run this project locally, follow these steps: